Lombavix-Team/FlorenceBot/README.md

 Make sure to have two clusters on which you can deploy the following technologies:

 1. Apache ZooKeeper (v.
 3.7.1) and Apache Kafka (v.
 3.1.0) on one cluster.
-2. Apache Spark (v.
-3.1.2) on the other cluster.

 * ZooKeeper is required in order to run Kafka.
 The following example shows how to properly setup on each cluster node the ```zoo.cfg``` file in the ```conf``` directory under the ZooKeeper home, to run a ZooKeeper ensemble over a three-nodes cluster:
   ```